Hyperpaths

 Citation

-Noteworthy uses of the hyperpath heuristic or hyperpath enumeration algorithm source code should cite the following publication: Spencer Krieger and John Kececioglu, “Fast approximate shortest hyperpaths for inferring cell signaling pathways”, Proceedings of the 21st International Workshop on Algorithms in Bioinformatics (WABI 2021), 20:1-20.
+Noteworthy uses of the hyperpath heuristic or hyperpath enumeration algorithm source code should cite the following publication: Spencer Krieger and John Kececioglu, “Heuristic shortest hyperpaths in cell signaling hypergraphs,” Algorithms for Molecular Biology, vol. 17, no. 1, p.
+12, 2022. link

 Funding